bobg/mid/Readme.md

 - `Err`, for wrapping handler functions that return Go errors
 - `JSON`, for wrapping handler functions that accept and return JSON data
+- `Trace`, for tracing a request through its server-side lifetime
 - `Log`, for wrapping handler functions to write log messages on entry and exit
 - `CodeErr`, an error type for reporting HTTP status codes